Burning, tingling, and numbness in feet and hands associated with neuropathy symptoms in Raynham MA

 • Different nerve fibers may be involved

-• A more detailed, anatomy-based approach can change the conversation
+• A more detailed, anatomy-based understanding can change the conversation

 Sometimes, the most important step is simply having your symptoms explained in a way that actually makes sense.